 The Benchmark Becomes the Curriculum

 AI benchmarks begin as measurement instruments.
-Then labs train toward them, journalists quote them, buyers compare them, and users learn to treat them as maps of intelligence.
+Then labs train toward them, journalists quote them, buyers compare them, regulators ask for them, and users learn to treat them as maps of capability.
 At that point the benchmark is no longer only a test.
-It is part of the system that teaches the machine what kind of reality matters.
+It is part of the system that teaches the machine, the market, and the institution what kind of reality counts.

 The Scoreboard World